• Skip to primary navigation

 Push Button1

-Capacitor C4 and resistor R5 form a high pass filter that eliminates any low frequency noise from the amplified signal.
+Capacitor C4 and resistor R5 are high pass filter and they remove low noise and keep useful signal.

 How to Build a Cable Tracer Receiver Circuit: